Ceelog/phpdoc-en/src/ref/image.md

 ### Parameters

 `image1`
-A truecolor image link resource.
+A truecolor image resource.

 `image2`
-A palette image link resource pointing to an image that has the same size as `image1`.
+A palette image resource pointing to an image that has the same size as `image1`.

 ### Return Values